psumiya/psumiya/README.md

 * 2008 - 2020 @ various consulting companies

 ### About
-I prefer to work with AWS and Java, however I am a generalist having worked in various projects that required me to learn and execute using different tools, methodologies, languages, and stacks.
+I am a generalist having worked in various projects that required me to learn and execute using different tools, methodologies, languages, and stacks.

+I prefer to work with Java and AWS.

+My experience has mostly been shipping software features at large enterprises.

 ## Excited About